w3c/ift-encoder/docs/experimental/closure_glyph_segmentation.md

 ## Multi Segment Dependencies

-Note: this section is somewhat speculative as this functionality has not yet been implemented.
+Note: this section is somewhat speculative as this functionality has not yet been fully implemented.
 More research and exploration is definitely needed.

 The Segmenting Glyphs Based on Closure Analysis procedure places any glyphs whose conditions aren't